nathoe/Coursera/README.md

 # Coursera
 This repo contains the assigment on coursera courses implementations.

-The firsst one is the Convolutional Neural Networks deeplearning.ai
+The first one is the Convolutional Neural Networks deeplearning.ai